flutter/flutter/packages/flutter_tools/gradle/manual_migration_settings.gradle.md

-To manually update `android/settings.gradle`, follow these steps:
+To manually update `settings.gradle`, follow these steps:

     1. Open the file
     2. Remove the following code from the file: